Project Goals

 Polishing the viewmodel animation

 My first draft used procedural materials created in Blender, but I wasn’t completely happy with the results.
-After a quick trip into Substance Painter, and a careful session of UV unwrapping, I managed to make the models look quite a bit better and be ready to import into Unreal.
+After a quick trip into Substance Painter, and a careful session of UV unwrapping, I think the models look quite a bit better.

 I also took a polishing pass at the animation, adjusting timings and editing the animation curves to make it feel snappier and more interesting.